centre-for-humanities-computing/china-twitter/README.md

 # china-some
-Repository for code used in the publication
+The code for recreating the analysis for the paper (insert paper title here).